Andromeda-stack/Legacy/updates.md

-# Updates and Bugs will be posted here soon!
+# Updates and Bugs will be posted here!

 * Suggestion/bug: